Diffusion Geometry: Appendix B: Implementation Details

 \section{Appendix B: Implementation Details}

-We implement the diffusion maps Laplacian exactly as in \cite{COIFMAN20065}.
+We implement the diffusion maps Laplacian exactly as in \cite{COIFMAN20065}, and outlined in Algorithm \ref{alg:DM}.
 All the basic objects in diffusion geometry can be expressed with tensor operations on the eigenvalues and eigenfunctions of $\Delta$.
-These are easily calculated with the Einstein summation functions in Numpy, we make the following derivations in that form.
+These are easily calculated with the Einstein summation functions in NumPy, and we write the following derivations in that form.

 All the forms here are represented in the eigenfunction frame discussed in Section \ref{section_estimation}, so functions are in the basis $\p{i}$, and 1-forms in the frame $\p{i}d\p{j}$ etc. Where needed, we will project forms into an orthonormal basis for the positive definite subspace of the inner product.
 However, it is more convenient here to work in the original eigenfunction frame, and so we will always include forms back in the frame after working in the orthonormal basis.